 'Can you go swimming on your period?' is a very common question.
 Whether you are taking a dip at the lake on a hot summer day or swimming laps indoors during the winter, there’s no reason why you cannot go swimming on your period.
 Here are four helpful tips for swimming while on your period.1.
 Always Wear A Tampon

-It's safe to hit the water on your period, as long as you wear a tampon while you're swimming.
+Can you go swimming with a tampon?
+Yes, it's safe to hit the water on your period, as long as you wear a tampon while you're swimming.
 Tampons will collect the menstrual fluid before it leaves your body — so you don’t have to worry about signs of your period showing in the water.
-TAMPAX Pearl and TAMPAX Compak Pearl tampons are a great choice because they stop leaks before they happen, even when you're swimming.
+TAMPAX Pearl and TAMPAX Pearl Compak tampons are a great choice because they stop leaks before they happen, even when you're swimming.
 (Remember: Don’t wear your tampon for more than eight hours.)

 Check out the right way to insert a tampon and practice a few times before you head out to the water.
-Be sure to tuck the string into the lining of your swimming suit before you leave the bathroom, and you should be good to go.
+Be sure to tuck the string into the lining of your swimming suit before you leave the bathroom, and you should be good to go swimming on your period.

-2. Have Powerful Protection on Hand
+2. Have Powerful Protection On Hand

 3. Banish Period Breakouts

-4. Keep Bloating and Cramps at Bay
+4. Keep Bloating And Cramps At Bay

 Tummy troubles have no place at the beach or poolside.
 Steer clear of salty, fried and unhealthy foods — as well as caffeine.
 Stay hydrated with water, herbal iced tea, cool refreshing lemonade and fresh fruits and veggies.
 Some people swear by hot water and lemon to reduce bloating.
 Others opt for a hot water bottle to make cramps feel better.
 Figure out what works best for you and get to it.